 Many customers are confused by the variety of plastic materials available for packaging.
 Many marketers are not open about the performance capabilities of the packaging they offer.

-Our tests confirmed that opaque PET plastic containers perform as well as Glass in preserving Terpenes, THC and Moisture over time.
+Our tests confirmed that opaque PET plastic containers perform as well as Glass in preserving terpenes over time.
 Polypropylene plastic containers and vials and paper containers by comparison performed poorly.